 Brian W. Shilhavy, BA, MA

 Brian earned his Bachelor of Arts degree in Bible/Greek from Moody Bible Institute in Chicago, and his Master of Arts degree in linguistics from Northeastern Illinois University in Chicago.
-He is currently the CEO of Tropical Traditions, Inc., and the Editor of Health Impact News.
+He is currently the CEO of Healthy Traditions, Inc., and the Editor of Health Impact News.

 In 1998 Brian returned to the Philippines with his Filipino wife and their three children and renovated his wife's old family farmhouse.
 By this time the coconut industry was severely depressed due to the negative U.S. campaigns against tropical oils in the 1980s and 1990s.
 Coconut farmers could no longer support their families on the income generated from harvesting coconuts.

 Brian learned much about the way the older Filipino generation approached health, using native herbs and fruits to deal with common illnesses.
 One thing that intrigued Brian was that the older generation was very active, often still farming, and yet their only dietary oil was coconut oil, often hand made the traditional way.